Waker Slaper Dromer (Watcher, Sleeper, Dreamer)

 About the Ems-Dollard Estuary

-The Ems-Dollard estuary is located on the border between the Netherlands and Germany where the river Ems meets the Wadden Sea, one of the world’s largest tidal areas.
+The Ems-Dollard estuary is located on the border between the Netherlands and Germany, where the river Ems meets the Wadden Sea, one of the world’s largest tidal areas.
 The estuary is renowned for its sandflats, mudflats, and coastal salt marshes.
-The current shape of the Ems-Dollard estuary is strongly influenced by human actions.
-Starting from the Middle Ages, salt marshes were reclaimed by building dikes, and coastal peatlands were drained for agricultural use, resulting in soil subsidence.
-The size of the estuary has decreased due to the sedimentation of sand and silt, and the reclamation of salt marshes along the coast.
+Human actions strongly influence the current shape of the Ems-Dollard estuary.
+From the Middle Ages, salt marshes were reclaimed by building dikes, and coastal peatlands were drained for agricultural use, resulting in soil subsidence.
+The size of the estuary has decreased due to the sedimentation of sand and silt, as well as the reclamation of salt marshes along the coast.

 The WaterLANDS project is led by University College Dublin, Ireland and brings together 32 organisations from research, industry, government and non-profit sectors in 14 European countries.